A billiards-like dynamical system for attacking chess pieces: Open Questions

 \subsection{Dynamical System Theory}

-Inspired by dynamical systems theory we can ask about the stability of our dynamical system by perturbing the board, perturbing the set of moves, and perturbing the particle's initial position.
+Inspired by dynamical systems theory we can ask about the stability of the dynamical system by perturbing the board, perturbing the set of moves, and perturbing the particle's initial position.

 \begin{question} How does a slight perturbation of the board impact the behavior of the trajectories?
 Of the existence or uniqueness of the rigid cycles?
 How do the changes depend on the piece's moves? \end{question}